miku/beautifulio/Slides.md

 # Implementations

+Readers can be:

 * files
 * network connections
 * HTTP response bodies
-* standard input and output
+* standard input
 * compression
-* hashing
-* encoding
-* formatting
+* serialization
 * ...

-Many uses in testing as well.
+Writers are use for hash functions, standard output, formatting, and more.

 ----